 - Feeds on: Small fish and will also take crustaceans.

-The red bream has a wider distribution around the UK, but is still concentrated in greater numbers around the south, especially the English Channel.
+The red bream has a wider distribution around the UK but is still concentrated in greater numbers around the south, especially the English Channel.
 It is a deeper water fish (hence the larger eyes) and hunts smaller fish around wrecks, caves and offshore structures, which are usually in at least thirty or forty metres of water.
-It is therefore a fish commonly caught by boat anglers in the English Channel, but is a rare catch for shore anglers.
+It is, therefore, a fish caught by boat anglers in the English Channel, but is a rare catch for shore anglers.
 While it can approach 10lbs in size the vast majority are much smaller than this.
+The shore caught record red bream was set in 1979 at Alderney Lighthouse in the Channel Islands with a fish of 4lb 7oz, while the boat caught record for this species of bream is a specimen of 9lb 8oz caught off Megavissey in Cornwall in 1974.

 - Scientific name: Brama brama